e271828e/Flight.jl/docs/notes/design/framework_spec.md

   question.
-The audit is a full-surface [sweep](#g-sweep) (per user, 2026-08-01): every API method name is either specific enough to export or gets renamed or left unexported — with *unexported* the preferred disposition for extension-only surface: the declaration and stage family of [§11.1][s11-1]'s import list — the larger half of the question, on every component file's first line, settled there — plus the [§9.6][s9-6] [binding](#g-binding) interface `claims`/`reads` and the side traits `is_input`/`is_output`/`is_greedy` (with `map_input`/`map_output` outside the question, being loop-idiom conventions the framework never calls)
+The audit is a full-surface [sweep](#g-sweep) (per user, 2026-08-01): every API method name is either specific enough to export or gets renamed or left unexported — with *unexported* the preferred disposition for extension-only surface: the declaration and stage family of the import list ([§11.1][s11-1]) — the larger half of the question, on every component file's first line, settled there — plus the [§9.6][s9-6] [binding](#g-binding) interface `claims`/`reads` and the side traits `is_input`/`is_output`/`is_greedy` (with `map_input`/`map_output` outside the question, being loop-idiom conventions the framework never calls)